NTFS reparse point: OneDrive

 OneDrive tags the files and directories it has downloaded to the local storage as a reparse point with tag 0x9000001a.
 The actual data is stored normally.

 Cluster Shared Volumes

-Cluster Shared Volumes uses reparse points to build a global namespace and allow multiple hosts to simultaneously access a shared storage media.
+Cluster Shared Volumes uses reparse points to build a global namespace and allow multiple hosts to simultaneously access shared storage media.

 Known risks

 The Stuxnet worm as part of its series of Win32 exploits uses NTFS junction points as part of its overall mode of operation.